sraustein/zc/README.md

 Examples:

-    ; Access points using generate().
+    ; Access points using $RANGE.
 This is equivalent to:
     ;
     ;  ap-101           10.0.1.101
     ;  ap-102           10.0.1.102